Expat Exchange

 We asked people how much they someone comfortably live on in Panama City, they wrote:

 "The cost of living in Panama City is generally considered to be quite affordable.
 Groceries, transportation, and utilities are all relatively inexpensive compared to other cities in the region.
 Rent prices can vary depending on the area, but are generally lower than in other major cities.
-Eating out is also relatively affordable, with many restaurants offering meals for a fraction of the cost of similar restaurants in other countries," said one person in Panama City.
+Eating out is also relatively affordable, with many restaurants offering meals for a fraction of the cost of similar restaurants in other countries," explained one expat living in Panama City.

 Will I save money living in Panama City?